 In BlueConic, select Connections in the navigation bar, and then Add Connection.
 In the prompt that appears, search Braze and select Braze connection.

-Expand or collapse available metadata fields in the connection by clicking the grey chevron icon.
+Expand or collapse available metadata fields in the connection by clicking the gray chevron icon.
 Within these fields, you can favorite this connection, name your connection, add labels, include a description, and choose to get email notifications if the connection runs or fails to run.

 Save your settings.